-A weapon is defined as inappropriate material that may cause bodily harm, or which causes another to feel physically threatened.
+A weapon is defined as inappropriate material that may cause bodily harm.

-5. BIRTHDAYS
+BIRTHDAYS

 A child's birthday is recognized- announced in the morning, the singing of "Happy Birthday," birthday crown in the classroom for the special child, and the like.
 Each birthday child gets an automatic "N.U.T.
 Day" on his/her birthday.
 "N.U.T." means "No Uniform Today" If your birthday is on the weekend, the NUT Day can occur on a Friday or Monday.
 All schoolwide Summer Birthdays will have a designated NUT Day, announced by the school.